influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 SELECT "purchases" FROM "animals"."autogen"."customers" WHERE "customer" = :customMetaVar:
 ```

-#### Custom meta query variable use cases
+#### InfluxQL meta query variable use cases
-Custom meta query template variables should be used any time you are pulling values from InfluxDB, but the pre-canned template variable types aren't able to return the desired list of values.
+Custom InfluxQL meta query template variables should be used any time you are pulling values from InfluxDB, but the pre-canned template variable types aren't able to return the desired list of values.

+### Flux Query
+Flux query template variables let you define variable values using Flux queries.
+**Variable values are extracted from the `_value` column returned by your Flux query.**

+#### Flux query variable use cases
+Flux query template variables are great when the values necessary for your
+variable can't be queried with InfluxQL.

 ### Text
 Vary a part of a query with a single string of text.